mpelagio67/Trapho/README.md

 It also has an OLED INTERFACE to visualize those parameters and the winding progress and a Basic 'BEEP' INTERFACE.

-Additionally, the TRAPHO BOARD provides additional inputs for connecting extra sensors for future versions of the Firmware and/or to facilitate different future applications of the system in controlling other machines or in industrial automation.
+Additionally, the TRAPHO BOARD provides 4 extra inputs for connecting extra sensors for future versions of the Firmware and/or to facilitate different future applications of the system in controlling other machines or in industrial automation.

 The System also has PWM control to command a power interface and thus control the winding speed of the coil turns